pashakondratyev/TankGame/README.md

 and m to fire.
 Player 2 uses WASD for movement and q for fire.
 Hit the other tank with your bullet to win.
-Makes uses of linked lists in order to add and store instances of the bullet class each time a tank fires.
+Makes uses of linked lists in order to add and store instances of the bullet class each time a tank fires as well as to store and cycle through the different maps each time the round restarts.

+Known Bugs:
+Bullet/Wall collision is buggy, at some angles in particular Spamming too many bullets will cause the program to crash